rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.md

 - fixed optimizer not treating `call string_variable` as variable use
 - fixed unused arguments in a procedure being removed incorrectly by the optimizer
 - fixed unused string literals in an optimized-out procedure not being removed by the optimizer
+- fixed `get_array` syntax not working for exported variables

 **sfall 4.2.9:**
 - added support for additional universal opcodes `sfall_func7` and `sfall_func8`